 Requirements

 The online Design for the Circular Economy Graduate Certificate is a 9-credit hour, 100% online program.
-The program offers have three specializations consisting of nine 1-credit hour courses, as outlined below:
+The program offers four specializations consisting of twelve 1-credit hour courses, as outlined below.
+From the list below, students are required to complete any two 3-credit hour specializations (totaling 6 credit hours) and 3 additional courses (totaling 3 credit hours), which could include another specialization, or any three topical electives.

 Code | Title | Credit Hours |